Oh, thank you for joining me today on the Sean Hannity Show.

 Yeah, and that's what bothers so many of them.

-I mean, they're making huge profits, and at the same time, the energy users have to pay more for their energy.
+And at the same time, the energy users have to pay more for their energy.

-And uh this is supposedly part of their mission um, you know, uh to have a green globe, but at the same time, it's really to cut the supply of coal as well.
+But at the same time, it's really to cut the supply of coal as well.

 Anything they can think of to use climate as an excuse to corner the market?

-Well, I they've mostly focused on fossil fuels, so coal, and then in my state they've focused on uh oil and then even natural gas, which was very clean cleaning, and yet they are discriminating.
+And then in my state, they've focused on oil and then even natural gas, which was very clean, clean.

-We've we have stopped banks.
+We have stopped banks.

-You know, when we talk about that, I'm thinking also the we talked about the increased prices for the consumer.
+You know, when we talk about that, I'm thinking also the, we talked about the increased prices for the consumer.

-I don't think we've run the full economic analysis that that will be part of the damages when we get there, we'll have our experts come in and testify what those damages are.
+When we get there, we'll have our experts come in and testify what those damages are.

 We do think they're in the billions.

-And even just in Texas, we're talking about a large number that when you cut back that type of energy production, that type of coal production is is costing consumers billions of dollars.
+And even just in Texas, we're talking about a large number that when you cut back that type of energy production, that type of coal production is costing consumers billions of dollars.

 We're all spending money on energy that we could be spending on our families in other ways.

-I don't know, they'll have to decide that, but we're just trying to stop what they're doing and hold them responsible for this plan, this collusion to impact our entire country negatively.
+But we're just trying to stop what they're doing and hold them responsible for this plan, this collusion to impact our entire country negatively.

-Yeah, and BlackRock came out with a statement today too.
+Yeah, and BlackRock came out with a statement today, too.

-I think it was today, they said that that the lawsuit undermines Texas pro business reputation.
+They said that the lawsuit undermines Texas pro-business reputation.

 They also said that the suggestion that BlackRock invested money in companies with the goal of harming those companies is baseless and defies common sense.